Susseratal/database/README.md

         - [x] Add horse weight and age inputs

         - [x] Add hours worked so that horses can't be overworked

+        - [x] WHY DOES IT SAY THERE IS NO SQLITE MODULE I AM BAFFLED?!? (the module is called sqlite3 not sqlite)

 To Do:

-        - [ ] WHY DOES IT SAY THERE IS NO SQLITE MODULE I AM BAFFLED?!?

         - [ ] Add ability to edit and delete rows of data